Martin Offiah: 1992–95: Wigan

-Offiah joined Wigan in January 1992 for a world record fee of £440,000 (based on increases in average earnings, this would be approximately £900,300 in 2013).
-This figure remained a record for a total cash transfer until Wigan beat their own record, paying £450,000 for Stuart Fielden from the Bradford Bulls in 2006.
+Offiah joined Wigan in January 1992 for a world record fee of £440,000 (based on increases in average earnings, this would be approximately £979,384.20 in 2025).
+This remained a record for a total cash transfer until Wigan paid £450,000 for Stuart Fielden from the Bradford Bulls in 2006.

-Playing in his regular left wing position, Offiah formed a devastating partnership with Gene Miles in his first season at Wigan scoring 30 tries in just 15 games including setting a new club record of ten in a single match against Leeds in the Premiership semi-final in May.
+Playing in his regular left wing position, Offiah formed a devastating partnership with Gene Miles in his first season at Wigan, scoring 30 tries in just 15 games.
+He set a new club record of ten in a single match against Leeds in the Premiership semi-final in May.

-Offiah played in Wigan's 5–4 victory over St Helens in the 1992 RFL Lancashire Cup Final at Knowsley Road.
+Offiah played in Wigan's 5–4 victory over St Helens in the 1992 Lancashire Cup Final at Knowsley Road.